MASSInvestigators/CRAB-data-analysis/README.md

 This data consists of information about all the minority and women-owned businesses in the state.
 We can compare this data with the contracts and their awards from the previous dataset to analyze the participation of minority and women-owned businesses.

+*In this report, we will primarily be working with the RFP and award datasets since we analyze the disparity in their numbers.*

+## Approach

+Our main challenge in this project was to deal with the dirty/empty and duplicate data in the given datasets.
+First, we basically produced cleaner datasets by removing all the duplicates and by not considering any RFPs where the project number was missing.
+We did this because we used the project numbers to match the RFPs and the awards from the two datasets.

+We also calculated the number of awards each contractor was awarded.
+Something that we observed here was that there were many contractors with multiple similar names, which again happened because the data was not entered in a uniform manner.
+For example, N.E.L Corporation, MA 01949 and NEL Corporation, MA, were considered as separate contractors.
+We needed to employ a separate algorithm to tackle this problem.